Daniel Aaron Hartley - Economist

 Peer Reviewed Journal Publications

-The Long-run Effects of the 1930s HOLC "Redlining" Maps on Children (with Daniel Aaronson and Bhashkar Mazumder, and Martha Stinson) - Journal of Economic Literature, forthcoming [working paper version]
+The Long-run Effects of the 1930s HOLC "Redlining" Maps on Children (with Daniel Aaronson and Bhashkar Mazumder, and Martha Stinson) - Journal of Economic Literature, (September 2023) [working paper version]

-Weathering an Unexpected Financial Shock: The Role of Disaster Assistance on Household Finance and Business Survival (with Justin Gallagher and Shawn Rohlin) - Journal of the Association of Environmental and Resource Economists, forthcoming [working paper version]
+Weathering an Unexpected Financial Shock: The Role of Disaster Assistance on Household Finance and Business Survival (with Justin Gallagher and Shawn Rohlin) - Journal of the Association of Environmental and Resource Economists, (March 2023) [working paper version]

 The Effects of the Great Migration on Urban Renewal (with Ying Shi, Bhashkar Mazumder, and Aastha Rajan) - Journal of Public Economics (May 2022) [working paper version]